jgmakin/rbmish/README.md

    - outputs:
      - `e`, some scalar measuring how well or badly your model is doing.
      Don't set this to be the n-step reconstruction error, because that will be reported independently in any case.
 Instead, e.g., if you're using synthetic data, this function could infer the latent variables of the EFH and compare (somehow) to the "true" latent variables `X`.
 Or in sequential data (synthetic or not), one could infer the hidden vector of the EFH and then use this to predict the next observable data in the sequence (see `testEFHNextFrameError.m`, e.g.), and then report the mean error.
 Or etc.
  - `getTestData`: A function for generating the data on which the EFH will be tested by `params.testEFH`.
+   - inputs:
+     - `dataclass`: either `'double'` or `'gpuArray'`.
+The latter will instruct this function to place data on the GPU.
+   - outputs:
-It should return `R`, `X`, and `Q`, in that order: the observed variables, the latent variables (if they're available), and a catch-all structure for anything else.
-However, since the outputs of this function _only_ ever get used by `params.testEFH`, the user is really free to set them to whatever he likes, as long as they are compatible with the function he has assigned to `params.testEFH`.
+     - `R`, the observed variables,
+     - `X`, the latent variables (if they're available)
+     - `Q`, a catch-all structure for anything else.

+   But since the outputs of this function _only_ ever get used by `params.testEFH`, the user is really free to set them to whatever he likes, as long as they are compatible with the function he has assigned to `params.testEFH`.